mehdiDagdoug/mehdiDagdoug.github.io/_pages/about.md

 I am an Assistant Professor in the Department of Mathematics and Statistics at McGill University.
-My office is in Burnside Hall (805, rue Sherbrooke Ouest) on the 12th floor, room 1230.
+My office is located in Burnside Hall (805, rue Sherbrooke Ouest), 12th floor, room 1230.

-Before that, I was a Postdoctoral fellow at the University of Ottawa in the Department of Mathematics and Statistics, working under the supervision of [David Haziza](http://www.davidhaziza.com).
+Previously, I was a Postdoctoral Fellow in the Department of Mathematics and Statistics at the University of Ottawa, where I worked under the supervision of [David Haziza](http://www.davidhaziza.com).

-I did a Ph.D. in Mathematics in the Laboratory of Mathematics of Besançon at the Université de Bourgogne Franche-Comté, working under the supervision of [Camelia Goga](http://goga.perso.math.cnrs.fr) from the Université de Bourgogne Franche-Comté and David Haziza from the University of Ottawa.
+I completed a Ph.D. in Mathematics at the Laboratory of Mathematics of Besançon at the Université de Bourgogne Franche-Comté.
+My doctoral work was supervised by [Camelia Goga](http://goga.perso.math.cnrs.fr) (Université de Bourgogne Franche-Comté) and David Haziza (University of Ottawa).

-On July 12, 2022, I defended my PhD thesis entitled [Statistical learning for high-dimensional sampling](http://mehdiDagdoug.github.io/files/these.pdf).
+On July 12, 2022, I defended my Ph.D. thesis, entitled [Statistical learning for high-dimensional sampling](http://mehdiDagdoug.github.io/files/these.pdf).

 ## Research interests